uktrade/update-supply-chain-information/README.md

 ### To run tests:

 - To run the suite of python unit tests, written in pytest, run `make tests`
 - To run the suite of functional tests, using cypress, run `make functional-tests`.
-These run against DIT's (mock-sso)[https://github.com/uktrade/mock-sso] application which runs in a docker container on port 8080.
-As mock-sso's `api/v1/user/me` endpoint returns (a specific user profile fixture)[https://github.com/uktrade/mock-sso/blob/master/app/oauth/user.js#L51], the same fixture has been created for use in the functional tests at `cypress/fixtures/user.json`.
+These run against DIT's [mock-sso](https://github.com/uktrade/mock-sso) application which runs in a docker container on port 8080.
+As mock-sso's `api/v1/user/me` endpoint returns [a specific user profile fixture](https://github.com/uktrade/mock-sso/blob/master/app/oauth/user.js#L51), the same fixture has been created for use in the functional tests at `cypress/fixtures/user.json`.

 ## Adding Black pre-commit hook